Aiming to Become a Company that Can Contribute to Customers and Society

 As a company whose mission is to supply city gas to households, we formulated the Osaka Gas Environmental Policy based on Charter Ⅱ of the Osaka Gas Group CSR Charter, “Harmonizing with the Environment and Contributing to Realizing a Sustainable Society. ” The policy calls for the Osaka Gas Group to promote environmental conservation, energy saving and the efficient use of energy sources in undertaking its business activities.
 The Company has been disseminating the content of the policy to all employees in charge of the management of the environmental management system (EMS), while urging them to take environmental actions based on the policy.

-Promulgation of the Companies Act Principles for Responsible Investment
+promulgation of the Companies Act, announcement of Principles for Responsible Investment

 2010: Adoption of the Osaka Gas Group Biodiversity Promotion Policy